BasiKallam/Newproject/README.md

 ### Newproject

-This is an H1
+This is the sample python project
 -------------

-This is an H1
+This is the sample python project
 -------------